Twentyeight07/Bug-Tracker/readme.md

 **************************************************************

 That's pretty much it.
 With this you can start to work on your projects with your team.
 If I think there's something I forgot, I'll update this readme.

+if you want to contact me for any reason, this is my email: [eduardofreites1999@gmail.com](mailto:eduardofreites1999@gmail.com)